usgs-makerspace/portfolio/README.md

 $ npm install

 # serve with hot reload at localhost:3000
+# Note: you will need Node.js on your system for this to work
+# Note: this sometimes fails do to system changes,
+# usally running 'npm rebuild node-sass' will fix the issue

 $ npm run dev

 # build for production and launch server